Chat with us

 Some delay sprays clearly emphasize that the products can only be used with latex condoms and not latex-free condoms.

-Make sure to read the instruction of the product you have purchased to make sure you are using it properly.
+Make sure to read the instructions of the product you have purchased to make sure you are using it properly.

 Read more: 3 Common Reasons Why Men (And Women) Avoid Condoms